 The U.S. Food and Drug Administration (FDA) is cracking down on e-cigarette companies and recently finalized extensive regulations around the products.
 Implementation has already been initiated.

-If you, a loved one, friend, neighbor, colleague or client has been injured as a result of an e-cigarette, please contact our firm at 561-655-1990 or chat with us at www.ForYourRights.com.
+If you, a loved one, friend, neighbor, colleague or client has been injured as a result of an e-cigarette, please contact our Florida personal injury lawyers at 561-655-1990 or chat with us at www.ForYourRights.com.
 We are available to answer your questions 24 hours a day / 7 days a week.

 About Lytal, Reiter, Smith, Ivey & Fronrath